opstic/gdclone/README.md

 # gdclone

-An attempt at a GD client that uses another engine!
+An attempt at a GD client.

 Built using Bevy engine and Rust.